-Revision rhinoplasty is a nasal surgery, to improve aesthetics or function, for patients who have had a previous surgery on their nose.
-While there are many similarities between a first, or “primary”, procedures and revision surgery, a revision rhinoplasty can present many more challenges.
+Revision rhinoplasty is surgery on the nose to improve aesthetics or function for those who are not happy with the results of a previous nose job.
+While there are many similarities between primary procedures and revision rhinoplasty, revision rhinoplasty is more challenging.
 It is important to trust a Facial Specialist with the expertise and skills needed to perform this intricate procedure.
-Dr. Weiss is experienced in performing revision rhinoplasty surgery.
-Most of his revision cases are due to problems cause by a previous surgery, such as: excessive reduction (too much taken off) of the nasal bridge, irregularities and asymmetry of the nasal tip, and poorly tolerated implant materials, collapse and asymmetry.
+Dr. Weiss performs revision rhinoplasty often on patients who are not happy with the results of a previous surgery, such as excessive reduction of the nasal bridge, irregularities and asymmetry of the nasal tip, problems with implant materials, nasal collapse and asymmetry.

 Teen rhinoplasty, or a teen nose job, is performed on patients under the age of twenty.
 Since nose surgery is performed on a young patient, Dr. Weiss takes particular care to produce an age appropriate look that will be in harmony as facial features continue to grow.